Advancing Stroke Risk Prediction Using a Multi-modal Foundation Model: Materials and Methods

-Our analyses are performed on T2-Fluid Attenuation Inversion Recovery (FLAIR) brain volumes, and over a subset of clinical information spanning across five categories, extracted from the UKB: demographics, lifestyle, biomarkers, comorbidities, and medication.
-The complete list of features is available in the supplementary materials.
-Continuous features are standardized using z-score normalization, while categorical data is one-hot encoded.
-For our experiments, we use 5000 and 500 samples for training and validation sets respectively for the model pre-training stage.
-Train, validation, and test subset for the downstream fine-tuning stage use 278, 93, and 93 samples respectively.
-The fine-tuning sets are stratified according to sex, age and stroke diagnosis to account for confounders to avoid spurious correlations and class imbalance.
+Our analyses are performed on the UKB, using a single (pre-stroke) T2-Fluid Attenuation Inversion Recovery (FLAIR) scan with timewise corresponding clinical patient information spanning across five categories: demographics, lifestyle, biomarkers, comorbidities, and medication.
+T2-FLAIR scans serve as an effective MRI sequence for identifying white matter hyperintensities (WMHs), which are strongly associated with increased stroke risk and serve as critical markers of cerebrovascular damage that may precede and predict stroke occurrence \cite{Shim2015, Debette2010, Liou2009, Leiva-Salinas2010}.
+Stroke patients were identified using International Classification of Disease (ICD10) codes specific to stroke \cite{Woodfield2015, Category43UKB} (ICD- 9 codes 430, 431, 434 and 436; ICD- 10 codes I60, I61, I63 and I64).
+ICD10 codes are maintained by the World Health Organization, used to record diagnoses during hospital admissions, and made available through the UKB.
+The stroke onset time was defined as the time between the baseline first imaging visit and the stroke onset.
+For healthy participants, they are defined as still healthy (e.g. without any stroke event) at the (second) repeated imaging timepoint.
+A summary of the cohort demographics including time-dependent variables can be found in Table \ref{tab:demographics}.
+The time variables were not used for training or inference however they give insights into the mean stroke onset time (from scan acquisition until the recorded clinical stroke event) as well as the last timepoint where the patient attended an imaging visit as healthy.
+The complete list of features used is available in Tables S1 and S2 in the supplementary materials.
+Continuous features are standardized using z-score normalization, while categorical data are one-hot encoded.
+For our experiments, as indicated in Table \ref{tab:dataset_splits} during the model pre-training stage, we use 5000 and 500 samples for the training and validation sets, respectively.
+For the downstream fine-tuning stage, the training, validation, and test subsets -none of which were used during the pre-training stage- include 278, 93, and 93 samples, respectively.
+The fine-tuning sets are stratified by sex, age, and stroke diagnosis to address class imbalance; the splits were designed to preserve the distribution of these variables as observed in the pre-training dataset.
 To handle missing tabular data, we use an iterative multivariate imputer based on Multivariate Imputation by Chained Equations (MICE) \cite{VanBuuren2011}, modelling missing features as a function of existing features over multiple imputation rounds.
 Missing categorical data is replaced by the most frequent category.
 This step is performed after data normalization, to ensure that the means and standard deviations are calculated only from recorded values.
-The 3D brain images are registered to Montreal Neurological Institute brain template (MNI) space, have uniform dimensions of $182 \times 218 \times 182$ and a voxel size of $1 mm^3$ and are processed using the UKB imaging pipeline \cite{alfaro2018image}.
-Key image-derived phenotypes (IDPs), such as segmented brain tissue volumes and white matter hyperintensity (WMH) volumes, are extracted and used as brain IDPs.
-Brain lesion segmentation is performed using the BIANCA tool to produce 3D binary lesion masks \cite{Alfaro-Almagro2018}.
-Furthermore, lesion segmentation masks are characterized by pyradiomics \cite{van2017computational} through radiomic features such as volume, area, elongation, and sphericity and these features are used as lesion IDPs.